themeum/tutor-lms-elementor-addons/readme.txt

 10. Intelligent Preview Modes

 == Changelog ==

+= 3.0.2 - 06 Feb January, 2026
+Update: Added WordPress 6.9 compatibility.
+Fix: Resolved issue where lesson content could not be updated from the course builder after being edited in Elementor.
+Fix: Resolved incompatibility with the Course List add-on.

 = 3.0.1 - 29 January, 2025
 Update: Updated social share popup settings and styles to align with the new popup design.